cdefgah/whatsapp-jpeg-repair/README.md

 this call will use default source and destination folders (check `-srcPath` and `-destPath` options above), will wait until user presses Enter when the application completed the file processing, and will set current date/time as file modification time for created fixed files.

 There are no mandatory options provided.
-You can run the application without parameters, and all default values for options will be used.
+You can run the application without parameters, or set arbitrary set of parameters, for the rest of parameters default values will be applied.

 ## Building the application from the source